 Renato Capobianco has been head coach of the Regis men's soccer team since 2011.
 Taking over a team that won only eight games in its first three seasons, he has steadily improved the quality of the program and in 2015 coached the Pride to the first winning season in program history.
-His Regis teams also have posted winning conference records in three of his five seasons.
+His Regis teams also have posted winning conference records in four of his six seasons including a record five league wins in 2017.

 Prior to Regis he served for 10 seasons as the Boys Head Varsity Soccer Coach for Weston High School where in 2009, the team captured the MIAA Division 3 state title and Capobianco was named Boston Globe Coach of the Year.